appeltje-c/curvature/README.md

-# R3F Catmull path editor
+# A path editor to help with Three.js / R3F work

 I was searching for a way to create interesting paths in my scene to use as input for my camera motion. 🎥

-Using Catmull curves for this is great, but... making a nice path and get those vectors <s>is</s> was a pain. 🫣
+Using Catmullrom curves for this is great, but... making a nice path and get those vectors <s>is</s> was a pain. 🫣

 So I decided to create this editor to help me do the job. 🦄